If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 There are two ways of playing Phoenix Dredge:

-• Combo approach: mill your whole deck in one turn, trigger all Chills, sacrifice as many Mountains to Lava Darts as possible to summon Arclight Phoenixes and win in one turn.
+- Combo approach: mill your whole deck in one turn, trigger all Chills, sacrifice as many Mountains to Lava Darts as possible to summon Arclight Phoenixes and win in one turn.
 Do it if you are sure you’ll win after dealing twenty something damage.

 There are also some scenarios in between these two extremes.
-For example, you had a strong start of Looting into Reunion.
+For example, you had a strong start of Looting into Inquiry.
 You got lucky and flipped something like two Chills, three Phoenixes, and two Lava Darts.
 It’s technically possible to sacrifice both of your lands and attack for nine, dealing seventeen damage total.
 However, once you go for it, you most likely won’t cast any spells for the rest of the game because you’ve just sacrificed all of your lands.
 And while technically it should be enough to finish the game later on because you’ll have another combat and eventually mill more Creeping Chills, there’s a possibility for a random Solitude + Ephemerate to ruin this gameplan.
 It might be better to wait a turn to cast Life from the Loam + two Lava Darts, so you still get back Phoenixes while being able to keep playing the game after your opponent interacts with you.
 Analyse and learn when you can go all-in and when you should play a longer game.

 How to combat graveyard hate?